paxcodes/book_pythonds3/README.md

 4. When you're done, press `Control-C` to stop the notebook server
 5. Deactivate conda: `conda deactivate`

+### Virtual Environment

+You don't need to use virtual environments to run the solutions as long as you have python paths set up, and the necessary packages installed (e.g. `pytest` if you are interested in running the tests)

+I'm using a virtual environment because I prefer not to use a global installation of [pytest](https://docs.pytest.org/en/stable/contents.html), which is what I use to run my tests.

+#### Workflow with the Virtual Environment

+1. Create a virtual environment: `virtualenv --prompt "(pythonds3) " .venv

+2. Activate environment: `source .venv/bin/activate`

+3. pip-install all the things
+   - `pip install [package]` OR
+   - `pip install -r requirements.txt`

+4. (noting for my own sake) After installing new packages, export current environment configuration file: `pip freeze > requirements.txt`

+4. Deactivate environment: `deactivate`

 ### Tests

 I use [pytest](https://docs.pytest.org/en/stable/contents.html) to run my tests.